Losilof39/glDoom/README.md

    - Add post-processing effects

 3. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL

+4. Support SDL3 api
+   - Find SDL2 replacements in some parts

 Plus more!